BunmiOlakanmi/JavaScript-and-DOM-Manipulation/README.md

 5.  shape

 #### Checklists
-The datasets can be found in the data.js file saved in the
+The UFO datasets can be found in the data.js file saved in the static/js folder route.
+Also, the JavaScript file to implement levels 1 and 2 is named app.js and saved in the static/js folder route, while the html file is named index.html.